Nursing Training Exam Failed: Retake & Options 2026

 The practical exam has the highest failure rate at 12-15%.
 The most common reasons:

-Unlike dummy exercises, the practical exam is conducted with real patients.
+Unlike exercises on a dummy, the practical exam is conducted with real patients.
 The exam situation plus responsibility for a real person often leads to blackouts.
-Many trainees can perform the maneuvers perfectly in training but fail under exam pressure.
+Many trainees can perform the maneuvers perfectly in training, but fail under exam pressure.

-Many fail not in the practical execution, but in the written documentation.
-The nursing plan must be complete, technically correct, and understandable.
-Those who neglect documentation during the exam often fail - even with perfect practical performance.
+Many fail not at the practical execution, but at the written documentation.
+The nursing plan must be complete, technically correct, and comprehensible.
+Those who neglect documentation during the exam often fail – even with perfect practical performance.

-The practical exam takes about 4 hours.
-Those who do not manage their time properly do not complete important steps or document incompletely.
+The practical exam lasts about 4 hours.
+Those who do not manage their time correctly do not complete important steps or document incompletely.
 Time management must be intensively practiced beforehand.

-Communication with the patient is assessed.
-Those who merely "work through" without explanations, empathy, and patient-centered communication often fail.
+Communication with the patient is evaluated.
+Those who merely "work through" without explanations, empathy, and patient-oriented address often fail.
 Examiners pay attention to how you interact with the patient.

 Typical mistakes in the practical exam:

-Forgetting or incorrectly performing hygiene measures, incomplete or incorrect documentation, no patient-centered communication, not adhering to the time schedule, inability to justify nursing measures, misjudging emergency situations.
+Forgetting or incorrectly performing hygiene measures, incomplete or erroneous documentation, lack of patient-oriented communication, not adhering to the schedule, inability to justify nursing measures, misjudging emergency situations.

 Exam in a critical phase?

-Even in hopeless situations, there are discreet ways to ensure safety
+Even in hopeless situations, there are discreet ways to security

 Learn more

-The written exam consists of three exams on different competence areas.
+The written exam consists of three exams covering different competency areas.
 Failure rate: 8-10%.
 Most common reasons:

 • Gaps in specialized knowledge: Especially in nursing processes, nursing planning, and legal foundations

-• Time pressure: 120 minutes per exam is tight - time management is crucial
+• Time pressure: 120 minutes per exam is a tight schedule – time management is crucial

 • Misunderstanding of tasks: Open questions are answered too superficially or off-topic

-• Lack of exam preparation: Those who have not practiced old exams often fail due to the exam format
+• Lack of exam preparation: Those who haven't practiced past exams often fail due to the exam format

 Important: If you fail the written exam, you must retake all three exams – even the ones you passed.
 This is because the exams build on each other thematically and form an overall assessment.